TobiHasse/LOMR/README.md

 The code in this repository is required for my dissertation: Hasse, Tobias Raphael.
 "Storage Time Dynamics of Meandering River Floodplain Sediments: A Modeling Study."
 PhD diss., University of Delaware, 2021.

 The dissertation includes the code as appendices and that code runs to completion but is dependant on two MATLAB toolboxes:
-- The Signal Processin Toolbox, and
+- The Signal Processing Toolbox, and
 - The Statistics and Machine Learning Toolbox.

 ### This repository contains additional code to eliminate those dependencies: